 Comm ittee Service Overview Service Level Planning and Develo pment The Planning Department provides additional support to Below Standard At Standard Above Standard residents, businesses and the Corporation through (1) long- range planning and strategic planning; (2) heritage planning and approvals; (3) specialized planning and heritage projects; and (4) the administration of two Community Improvement Plans Mandatory (Tannery District, Downtown Cobourg Vitalization), with a third CIP (affordable housing) under development.
-Basis of Delivery Essential Func Plan Basis of Traditional Discretionary Committee of Herit tment Non-Traditional Discretionary Type of S Service ; Service Value Performance and I Benchmarking Internal and nal Planning and Development ensures that growth in the community proceeds in a manner that is consistent with the Town's vision as defined in the Official Plan.
-Effective planning contributes se refer to the service p hmarking information c Applications for Budg towards maximizing land and infrastructure utilization and minimizing environmental pressures while preserving the Operating Costs \$ 585,773 atmosphere and image of the various communities within the Revenues \$ (130,000) Town.
+Basis of Delivery Essential Func Plan Basis of Traditional Discretionary Committee of Herit tment Non-Traditional Discretionary Type of S Internal and Budy d Exter Service Value Planning and Development ensures that growth in the community proceeds in a manner that is consistent with the Town's vision as defined in the Official Plan.
+Effective planning contributes towards maximizing land and infrastructure utilization and Performance and Benchmarking Please refer to the service profile for Planning Services - Development Applications for benchmarking information concerning the Town's planning services.
+Operating Costs \$ 585,773 minimizing environmental pressures while preserving the Revenues \$ (130,000) atmosphere and image of the various communities within the Town.
 Net Levy \$ 455,773 Basis for Delivery Mandatory - The Planning Act establishes the responsibility for municipalities to make local planning decisions that will determine the future of their community.
 The Planning Act also requires municipalities to ensure planning decisions and planning documents are consistent with the Provincial Policy Statement, conform with the Place to Grow Growth Plan and are in conformity with the municipal official plan.